NBFC Registration

 4. NBFCs are not required to ensure minimum exposure to priority sectors.

-Eligibility Criteria for NBFC Registration in India
+NBFC Registration Eligibility Criteria in India

 The Reserve Bank of India is the regulator of NBFCs in India.
 A particular company can be identified as NBFC if it satisfies the principal business criteria, that is to say, the company will be treated as an NBFC if: